 Private hospitals don’t include emergency facilities.
 Policyholders can, however, use their private insurance for advice and support.

-Comparison website Comparethemarket.com announced on Wednesday 18 March that it was temporarily suspending giving quotes on all forms of income protection, including accident and sickness cover, and unemployment protection.
+Comparison website Comparethemarket.com announced on Wednesday 18 March that it was temporarily suspending giving quotes on all forms of income protection.

-But now that insurers have worked out what cover they can offer relating to COVID-19, Comparethemarket says it is once again able to offer comparisons for accident and sickness cover, although it still can’t provide comparisons for unemployment cover.
+But now that insurers have worked out what cover they can offer relating to COVID-19, Comparethemarket says it is once again able to offer comparisons for accident and sickness cover, but it still can’t provide comparisons for unemployment insurance.

 Unemployment cover remains unavailable

-All insurers stopped offering unemployment cover by 19 March, according to ActiveQuote.
+Unemployment cover ceased being available by 19 March, according to ActiveQuote.